Decubate-com/docs/DCB token/Tokenomics.md

 #### Treasury tokens
 By allocating a portion of tokens to the treasury, Decubate is ensuring that the project has the resources it needs to fund ongoing development and expansion, while still maintaining a significant portion of tokens for the community.

-It's important to note that Decubate has a profitable business model and<b> does not rely on these tokens for continious operations</b> and does not intend to liquidate any tokens without the consent of a governance proposal.
+It's important to note that Decubate has a profitable business model and<b> does not rely on these tokens for continuous operations</b> and does not intend to liquidate any tokens without the consent of a governance proposal.

-Furthermore, Decubate's token distribution is designed to incentivize long-term commitment and investment, with gradual vesting of tokens over time for key stakeholders such as the team and advisors.
-This helps to align the interests of these stakeholders with the long-term success of the project, promoting stability and growth over time.
-Overall, Decubate's thoughtful and strategic token distribution approach is a strong foundation for building a thriving ecosystem that benefits all stakeholders involved.

 ### Token Vesting
 ![](../static/Emissions.png)